 Shwedagon Pagoda in Yangon at night

-Majestic all white Hshinbyume Temple in Mandalay
+Majestic all-white Hshinbyume Temple in Mandalay

-As a recently UNESCO recognised biosphere reserve, Inle is a serene lake famous for its fisherman’s traditional rowing style.
+As a recently UNESCO recognized biosphere reserve, Inle is a serene lake famous for its fisherman’s traditional rowing style.
 Relax on a chilled cruise and watch local people live in unique stilt houses and work on their floating gardens!

 Fisherman rowing at dusk